cancerberoSgx/mirada/mirada/README.md

 - [x] learnopencv.com/non-photorealistic-rendering-using-opencv-python-c/
 - [x] don't waste more time manually porting docs. build the doxygen2typescript thing

+### Ideas

+#### chain utility

+- [ ] utility wrapper around Mat, similar to File but focused on method chaining and automatic Mat delete().
+Example.
+File.fromFile('i.png').chain.roi(2,3,4,5).convertTo(cv.CV_U8).threshold(...)

+ * chain: returns a new Chain which internally has a clone to source File.mat . each of chained methods will apply each method call after `chain` will automatically call delete() and replace this._mat with the result of the operation.
+All Mat and cv functions should be supported

 ## Initial design notes

+(obsolte)

 Initially a proposal to opencv.js team to add the npm experience: